Copyright: Dragonfli

 Actions Needed

-2. A few hours after irrigation, take the plant out of its pot and inspect the outer surfaces of the rootball - crush each bug or colony as they become visible.
+2. At least three hours after watering, take the plant out of its pot and inspect the outer surfaces of the rootball.
+Wash off each bug as you see them with warm water.

-4. Before placing the plant back into its original container, have a scan over the pot, too.
-As you can see on the next image, borrowed from the Root Mealybugs article, the Mites may even attach themselves to the nooks on the pot's inside, potentially reigniting the infestation.
-Wash the pot using warm water and dish soap to destroy any remaining inhabitants for several minutes.
+3. Before placing the plant back into its original container, have a scan over the pot, too.
+Soil Mites may even be hanging out on the plant pot, so be sure to wash the pot using warm water and dish soap before the following step.

 We sell top-quality indoor soil mixes for every houseplant, which comes in a resealable bag and FREE Delivery.
 Click on the link to find out more...

-Cinnamon Solution is the first organic pesticide that we'll discuss, which can be created by mixing 1 tsp. of cinnamon to 200ml of tap water.
+Cinnamon Solution is the best organic pesticide that we'll discuss, which can be created by mixing 1 tsp. of cinnamon to 200ml of tap water.
 When the plant next needs a water, which could be in a couple of days, pour the dilution into the plant's compost to administer the pesticide.
 If necessary, replace this once every two weeks (or every three waters) to help eradicate the infestation - a total of three applications can be made, before waiting eight weeks to see if the infestation arises again.
-If it does return, we'd recommend opting for DE which can be applied by applying a thin layer onto the soil's surface.

-As the first method will take several weeks to eradicate, you may want to consider spending some money on 'hydrogen peroxide'.
+Hydrogen Peroxide - As the first method will take several weeks to eradicate, you may want to consider spending some money on 'hydrogen peroxide'.
 Now, before you rush to your local garden centre, this chemical is mostly found online, so have a shop around for the best deal here.
 For every three irrigations, incorporate a splash of the peroxide into its with to administer the pesticide.
 You'll have to do this for at least three times to stop the chance of a relapse thoroughly.
-Always follow the manufacturer's recommended dosages as Hydrogen peroxide may become detrimental to the plant when over-used.
-If you're worried about killing your plant, use DE!

 • Pros - Works immediately, relatively cheap & available online all the time.